Curriculum to GCSE

 All pupils choose a topic from one of the following areas:

 - Languages and Classics

-Tuition initially takes the form of lectures and seminars at school but then, uniquely, moves towards individual or paired tutorials with teachers from Oxford University.
+Tuition initially takes the form of lectures and seminars at school but then, uniquely, moves towards individual or paired tutorials with external academics, normally from Oxford University.

 Sixth Formers also attend lectures by a wide variety of high profile visiting speakers, as well as various specialist talks and seminars.